Single Window Initiative (SWI)

 What do importers need to do?

-To fully benefit from the SWI, importers must ensure that all required licenses and/or permits are provided with their shipment documentation and to keep apprised of the latest information updates via the CBSA’s SWI website.
+To fully benefit from the SWI and guarantee that an IID can be submitted for the release of PGA-regulated goods, importers must ensure that all required licenses and/or permits are provided with the shipment documentation.
+To get the most up-to-date information, please visit the CBSA’s SWI website.

 To avoid any potential clearance delays/issues, we strongly recommend that importers provide us with all the required data elements and/or additional paperwork (licenses and/or permits) for their PGA-regulated goods as soon as possible.
 This information can be emailed directly to the FedEx Clearance Help Line at email@example.com.